zfs-old-crap/linkytime/docs/UserGuide.md

    Some example commands you can try:

-    * `list` : Lists all meetings.
+    * `list` : Lists all upcoming meetings.
-    * `madd m/CS2105` : Adds a module called `CS2105` to the list of modules.
+    * `madd n/CS2105` : Adds a module called `CS2105` to the list of modules.
-    * `add n/Tutorial u/https://www.zoom.com d/25-04-2022 1400 dur/2 m/1 r/Y t/Quiz` : Adds a meeting named `Tutorial` to the list of meetings.
+    * `add n/Tutorial u/https://www.zoom.com d/25-04-2022 1400 dur/2 m/1 r/Y t/Quiz` : Adds a meeting named `Tutorial`, tagged as `Quiz`, on `25 April 2022` at `2:00pm` for `2` hours, and is assigned to the 1st module in the module list.
+The meeting is set to repeat weekly.
     * `delete 3` : Deletes the 3rd meeting shown in the current list.
     * `exit` : Exits the app.

-6. Refer to the [Features](#features) below for details of each command, or [Using LinkyTime](#using-linkytime) for how to set up for a new semester.
+6. Refer to the [Features](#features) below for details of each command, [Command Parameters](#command-parameters) for details on the available command parameters, or [Using LinkyTime](#using-linkytime) for how to set up for a new semester.

 --------------------------------------------------------------------------------------------------------------------